RobertSWalker/baseball-heat-map/README.md

 # baseball-heat-map

-Use baseball data from Mike Trout to model exit velocity as function of pitch location; make heat map
+Use baseball data from Mike Trout to model exit velocity as function of pitch location to make heat map. z is exit velocity and x and y are coordinates of the pitch location.